waterleau-digital/fe-challenge/README.md

 # InventoryPro - Frontend Challenge Base

 A professional inventory management system built with React and Tailwind CSS.
-This serves as the base application for frontend technical interviews and coding challenges.

-## Overview

-This is an internal inventory management tool designed to help organizations track and manage their inventory records.
-The application provides a clean, professional interface for viewing, filtering, creating, and managing inventory items.
+This tool is internal and helps our organization manage inventory records efficiently.
+It features a clean, modern interface with advanced filtering, record management, and data export capabilities.

 ## Features